+- 1) Business Managers from respective A.S.
+Enterprises

+- 2) Student Managers/Accountants from respective A.S.
+Enterprises

+- 3) A.S.
+Executive Director

+- 4) A.S.
+Assistant Director for Administration

+- 5) A.S.
+Executive Officers

+- 6) A.S.
+Controller(s)

+- 7) A.S.
+Attorney General

-D) Selection & Term of Office:
+- D) Selection & Term of Office:

-- 1) The Chair, Book Exchange Chairperson, Students At-Large, and Legislative Council Representatives shall be nominated by the President to Legislative Council for a term of one (1) academic year.
-The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year. - 2) Student Managers/Accountants shall be chosen within the respective business to be represented on A.S.
+- The Chair, Vice Chair, Student Representatives, shall be nominated by the President to 1) Legislative Council for a term of one (1) academic year.
+The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year.

+- 2) Student Managers/Accountants shall be chosen within the respective business to be represented on A.S.
 Business Services Committee.

-E) Duties and Powers of the Committee:
+- E) Duties and Powers of the Committee:

-- 1) Advise Legislative Council on all policies of the Associated Students' Legal Resource Center, Notetaking, Publishing, Bike Shop, Cashiers, Ticket Office and any new services developed by the sub-committee. - 2) Facilitate networking between the businesses. - 3) Assist in the improvements of existing A.S.
+- 1) Advise Legislative Council on all policies of the Associated Students' Recycling, Notetaking, Publishing, Bike Shop, Cashiers, Ticket Office and any new services developed by the sub-committee. - 2) Facilitate networking between the businesses. - 3) Assist in the improvements of existing A.S.
 Business Services. - 4) Draft, review, and implement proposals for new A.S.
 Businesses and Services. - 5) Serve as a formal recommending body to Legislative Council for all business enterprise affairs. - 6) Assist the businesses in the formation of the annual budget presented to Legislative Council.
-During the Winter Quarter, the committee will assist the businesses in presenting their respective budgets to Finance Board during the annual Budget Hearings. - 7) Review existing contracts for all A.S.
-Businesses and Services.
-This will include overseeing the bidding process for Legal Service contracts.

-- 8) Establish a liaison system between voting members of the committee and student managers of the enterprises.
-Require monthly meeting between the same. - Conduct a yearly evaluation of all A.S.
-Businesses and Services.
-This may be conducted by student evaluations of the businesses and services. - 10) Sponsor a book exchange during the first week of classes for the Fall, Winter, and Spring quarters. - 11) Prepare an annual budget for the book exchange trustee account, to be presented to Finance Board during the budgeting process.
+During the Winter quarter, the committee will assist the businesses in presenting their respective budgets to Finance Board during the annual Budget Hearings. - 7) Review existing contracts for all A.S. businesses and services.
+This will include overseeing the bidding process for Legal Service contracts. - 8) Establish a liaison system between voting members of the committee and student managers of the enterprises.
+Require monthly meeting between the same. - 9) Conduct a yearly evaluation of all A.S. businesses and services.
+This may be conducted by student evaluations of the businesses and services. - F) Duties and Powers of the Chair: - 1) Hold weekly meetings with the committee. - 2) Attend two (2) Legislative Council meetings per quarter and deliver a report to Legislative Council. - 3) Hold at least two (2) weekly office hours. - 4) Improve and maintain networking between A.S.
+Businesses and Associated Students. - G) Duties and Powers of the Vice-Chair: - 1) Record the minutes. - 2) Attend the weekly meetings facilitated by the chairperson of the committee. - 3) Run meetings in the absence of the Chair. - 4) Hold at least one (1) weekly office hours. - 5) Oversee administrative duties. - 6) Manage correspondence with Chair.